ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Available to All Users

 The path to a career in nuclear isn’t a straight line.
 In fact, there are many paths leading in a wide range of directions.
-Presented by the ANS STEM Academy, this webinar introduced students to some of the many career options nuclear science and technology offers.
+This webinar introduced students to some of the many career options nuclear science and technology offers.
 Representatives from Idaho National Laboratory, Constellation Energy, and the United States Navy described what it's like to work in nuclear fields, as well as what's required to start on the path to a career in nuclear.